Rickson Gracie - Yogic Breathing

 Rickson always had a very strong aura that radiated confidence, focus, knowledge and maturity.
 You can see a glimpse of it by watching the documentary “Rickson Gracie: Choke”.
 This documentary follows Gracie during his preparation for the second “Valetudo Japan” event as well as during the event itself.
 We get some insights into Rickson as a person, his diet and his training.
 What stood out about his training and what got people talking were his breathing exercises.
 The clip below is a short piece from the documentary.
 We can see there that Rickson is breathing very fast while seated in a lotus position.
 He also contracts and expands his diaphragm while doing his breathing rhythmically at a high pace.

 It is a method of breathing that Rickson learned from Orlando Cani.
 Orlando Cani is a Brasilian movement coach and yoga teacher.
 Rickson spent years as a student of Cani.
 About this period Cani said in an interview:

-So what would be the reason for Rickson to spend so much time training this technique.
+So what would be the reason for Rickson to spend so much time training this technique?
 What are the benefits of this practice?
-To find out, we’ll have to take a look at various interview with Rickson and other people who practice this technique.
+To find out, we’ll have to take a look at various interviews with Rickson and other people who practice this technique.
 Let’s take a look at a few possible explanations.

 In the documentary clip he mentioned the meditative aspects: